You have control over the money, but we have control over how you are going to be seen in history.

 • • •

 How often people jump out of their skins, scared out of their skins.
-How many long to abandon society as it is and start over, somewhere truly safe—apocalypse bunker, old missile silo, salt cavern, New Zealand, Mars—with their extreme-survival prepper kits, bugout bags, water-purifying drinking straws, gold hoards, pop guns and plenty of ammo.
+How many long to abandon society as it is and save their skins by moving somewhere truly safe—apocalypse bunker, old missile silo, salt cavern, New Zealand, Mars—with their extreme-survival prepper kits, bugout bags, water-purifying drinking straws, gold hoards, pop guns and plenty of ammo.
 It seems so much easier than making something from the mess we have made.

 • • •